top of page

 Anatomy of Evolved Skincare

-Evolution is the only way forward, however, when it comes to care and wellness, we turn back to basics.
-Skin and hair wellness have some basic principles that have been reiterated through ancient texts and are still relevant as a soulful notion.
+Although evolution is the only way forward, but when it comes to care and wellness, we turn back to basics.
+Skin and hair wellness have some basic principles that have been reiterated through ancient texts and are still relevant and non-negotiable.

-Today, true opulence is being aware of all possibilities and being able to make deliberate simple choices.
+Today, the true opulence lies in being aware of all possibilities and being able to make deliberate simple choices.
 Simplification is not merely a philosophy, not anymore.
 Simplifying is the very core of skincare now.

-Eluxier experience is a synergy between purpose and opulence, a humble balance between what you could indulge in versus what you should embrace.
-Our evolved wellness principles focus on the macro triggers to prevent the cascade that eventually leads to micro-level skin concerns.
+Eluxier experience is a synergy between what you can use versus what you should use, between vanity and function.
+Eluxier's evolved skincare focus on the macro triggers that prevent the cascade leading to micro skin concerns.

-The 4 pillars of Evolved care at Eluxier:
+There are four pillars of evolved care at Eluxier:

 1. Microbiome Friendly: pH-optimized formulas made with pro-barrier ingredients